 The sudden appearance of colorful orange and black beetles in your garden may feel like a good omen — after all, they’re cheery and look sort of like ladybugs.
 Don’t be fooled.
-Despite the similar coloration, asparagus beetle on plants spells trouble.
+Despite the similar coloration, asparagus beetles on plants spell trouble.

 Controlling Asparagus Beetles